risawitama/verbose-potato/README.md

-## Why was the shirt happy to hang around the tank top?
-Because it was armless
+## Why was the strawberry sad?
+Its parents were in a jam.